wmoussa/webauthn-with-amazon-cognito/README.md

 # WebAuthn with Amazon Cognito

 This project is a demonstration of how to implement FIDO-based authentication with Amazon Cognito user pools.
+From Mahmoud Matouk @[How to implement password-less authentication with Amazon Cognito and WebAuthn](https://aws.amazon.com/blogs/security/how-to-implement-password-less-authentication-with-amazon-cognito-and-webauthn/)

 ## Requirements
 - AWS account and permissions to create CloudFormation stacks, Cognito resources and lambda functions